 Health goes beyond physical health.
 Recreational physical activity intersects with physical, mental and social health, enhancing people’s wellbeing.

-Grassroots sport can foster social inclusion and create welcoming communities for everyone, but it needs to be used intentionally.
+Grassroots sport can support the integration of refugees, encourage social inclusion and create welcoming communities for everyone, but this requires deliberate effort.

 Volunteers are the backbone of grassroot sports organisations.
 Volunteering enriches people’s lives by providing a sense of purpose, new skills and social connections in the local community.
 How can we motivate and engage volunteers?

-Just as we teach reading and writing, we must teach physical and health literacy to equip people to access and maintain an active lifestyle.
+Just as we teach reading and writing, we must teach physical and health literacy to equip people with the knowledge they need to access and maintain an active lifestyle.

 Schools and kindergartens play a significant role in creating healthy habits from childhood.
 Physically active learning increases participation, and overall well-being by embracing movement throughout the school day.

-Engaging children and youth in grassroots sport associations empowers them to shape the future of movement, sports, and society.
+Engaging children and young people in grassroots sport associations empowers them to shape the future of movement, sports, and society.
 Beyond viewing them as a target group, we need to amplify their voices in all stages of decision-making and programme design.

 Local sports associations can be catalysts for climate action through education, mobilisation, and adaptation efforts.
-They can promote sustainable behaviour by linking physical activity and well-being with environmental sustainability.
+They can promote eco-friendly behaviour by linking physical activity and well-being with environmental sustainability.

-Physical inactivity and childhood obesity are deepening crisis, how can we ensure that appropriate political priorities are invested in physical activity and grassroots sport so that everyone has a chance to practice their Human Right to MOVE.
+Physical inactivity and childhood obesity are deepening crises.
+How can we ensure that political priorities focus on funding physical activity and grassroots sport, so that everyone has a chance to practice their Human Right to MOVE?
+What kind of policy changes would we want to see?

 Vesterbrogade 6D